Skip to main content

 Integration will result in one university (Cal Poly) under one president, President Jeffrey D. Armstrong.
 After July 2025, a vice president and chief executive officer will lead the Solano campus while a superintendent will be appointed to lead the Cal Poly Maritime Academy.
 The VP/CEO will report to the president of Cal Poly and serve on the president’s leadership cabinet.
 The superintendent will report to the VP/CEO.
 Until July 1, 2025, Michael Dumont will continue to serve as interim president of Cal Maritime.

-Additionally, integration will result in a single administrative structure, one budget and one of each of the appropriate shared governance structures, including faculty/academic senates, one Associated Students, one alumni association and one philanthropic foundation.
+Additionally, integration will result in a single administrative structure, one budget and one of each of the following; faculty/academic senates, one Associated Students, one alumni association and one philanthropic foundation.

 Workgroups were formed comprising subject matter experts from the CSU Chancellor’s Office, Cal Poly and Cal Maritime across the 23 operational areas identified as most critical to a seamless and timely integration.
 Those 23 groups have been consolidated into seven functional implementation teams (“FIT” teams) organized under thematic work areas: academics; enrollment; student affairs; advancement, communications and external relations; financial, administrative and human resources; technology; and legal, regulatory and accreditation matters.